Aldiwildan77/cryptomus-sdk-go/README.md

 ## Usage

-Here is an example of how to use the Cryptomus SDK Go:
+Here is an example of how to use the Cryptomus SDK Go, you can see the full example in the [examples](examples) directory.

 ### Create Invoice